 There are other tummy tuck variations, such as a “mini” tummy tuck and a “reverse” tummy tuck, which target excess skin and fat in either the lower or upper abdomen, respectively.
 A tummy tuck that is combined with breast surgery (augmentation, lift, or reduction) is often referred to as a “Mommy Makeover”.

-Dr. Restifo has been performing tummy tucks with excellent results for over two decades and will be happy to explain to you which procedure(s) would best suit your particular situation.
+Dr. Restifo has been performing tummy tucks with excellent results for almost three decades and will be happy to explain to you which procedure(s) would best suit your particular situation.

 Am I a good candidate for a tummy tuck?